openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 > **NOTE**
 >
 > This API is supported since API version 6 and deprecated since API version 9.
-You are advised to use [setWindowSystemBarEnable()](#setwindowsystembarenable9) instead.
+You are advised to use [setWindowSystemBarEnable()](#setwindowsystembarenable9) and [setWindowLayoutFullScreen()](#setwindowlayoutfullscreen9) to implement the full-screen mode.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core